voxel-wiki/voxel-wiki.github.io/content/wiki/engines/index.md

 > If you wish to *learn* how game engines works, creating one is a good way of approaching the issue.
 > After all, everyone has to learn to walk before they can run!

-Following is a list of things you must keep in mind and be aware of *before* you begin:
+Following are a few things you must keep in mind and be aware of **before** you begin:

 1. You must have the concrete want (motivation) and will (discipline) to do so.
-2. It is a massive amount of work, potentially spanning over years of your life.
+2. It is a *massive* amount of work, potentially spanning over years of your life.
 3. Having several years of programming experience is a must; nobody will hold your hand in this endeavour.
 4. All the tooling for asset-, level- and gameplay-creation?
-You'll have to write *all of that* too.
+You'll have to make them.
-5. Running into driver bugs will eat a lot of time and make you want to rip your hair out.
+5. Running into driver bugs will eat a lot of time and cause premature balding.

 The above list might make you question *"Why would anyone do this?!"*, to which most of [us](/wiki/community) will say... because it's fun! :D

 A more concrete reason is that, by writing both the high- and low-level code, you can gain *a lot* of performance (that'd otherwise be left on the table) *and* the freedom to make some truly awesome things.

+{% todo_notice() %} Create an article for game engine creation. {% end %}